TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/WLED/README.md

 > [!IMPORTANT]
 > Since communications are unencrypted, avoid using sensitive passwords that you also use for other purposes.

+If you do not connect your device to your home *WiFi*, it automatically opens its own *WiFi Hotspot*.
+This works best for me: when I really need to contact the device, I temporarily connect to this hotspot.
+This works great.

+Should you want to connect more frequently, switching *WiFi networks* may be cumbersome, in which case you can join the device to your home *WiFi* network (go to *WiFi Settings*).

+Now you need to know either the *IP address* or the *device DNS name* to reach it, though.
+By default, *WLED* uses *mDNS* device names and assigns a random name like *wled-dXXXXX.local* ("X" being numbers).
+You can change the device name in the devices' *WiFi Settings*.
+That's a good thing because in most *WiFi networks*, *IP addresses* are dynamically assigned via *DHCP* and can change.

+However ingenious the idea of *mDNS* is, the sad fact is that *mDNS* often does not work.
+Most problems arise once your *WiFi* network is connected to a wired network in which case *mDNS* name resolution simply fails.

+If this occurs, assign a *fixed IP address* to your device so it won't randomly change and you always know its address when you want to connect to it.

 ### LED Preferences

-Here, you define the type of *LEDs* connected to your microcontroller.
+Define the type of *LEDs* connected to your microcontroller.

 For this project, we’re using a *8x8 LED Matrix Panel* with 64 programmable *WS2812* LEDs.
 Although a matrix is laid out in 2D, it functions like a wrapped *LED strip*.
 Therefore, the total number of LEDs (64) should be entered in the *Length* field.

+If you want to control a classic LED strip instead, enter the number of LEDs on that strip.

 > [!TIP]
 > If the LED colors don’t match the expected output, experiment with the *LED Type* and *Color Order* settings.
 For different ESP32 boards, adjust *Data GPIO* to match the pin controlling the LEDs.
 By default, this is set to *GPIO2*, which remains unchanged here.